 To be filed if the following two conditions are satisfied:

 The aggregate value of the international transaction exceeds INR 50 crores, or the aggregate value of international transactions regarding the purchase, sale, transfer, lease, or use of the intangible property as per the books of accounts intangible property exceeds INR 10 crores.

 |3CEAB (Intimation)||Intimation for filing Form 3CEAA by a constituent entity||In case multiple constituent entities are resident in India.||By October 31 of the AY.|

 |Country by Country reporting|

-For further queries and professional assistance, feel free to contact ASC Group.
+For further queries and professional assistance about section 92A of income tax act 1961, feel free to contact ASC Group.

 Your email address will not be published.
 Required fields are marked *